Đỗ Hoàng Điềm: Việt Tân membership

 Diem joined Việt Tân in 1982 while he was still in college.
 Diem eventually quit as a senior health care executive to work full-time in Việt Tân.

 After having been a member for almost ten years, he became the Southern Californian Regional Director from 1991 to 1995, afterwards he became the External Affairs Director from 1996 to 2004, and briefly held the position of Policy Director in 2005-2006.
-In September 2006 at the 6th Party Congress, he was elected as the chairman of Việt Tân, replacing the previous chairman, Nguyễn Kim.
+In September 2006 at the 6th Party Congress, he was elected as the chairman of Việt Tân, replacing the previous chairman, Nguyen Kim.
+In September 2022, the 9th Party Congress elected Mr. Ly Thai Hung as the new chairman of Việt Tân.
+Do Hoang Diem is still a member of Viet Tan's central committee.